bencloete/adventureworks-sales-performance-analysis/README.md

 ## Key Metrics

-Following the definition of the project objectives, the appropriate metrics were selected to evaluate sales performance and support the analysis.
+Following the definition of the project objectives, the appropriate metrics were selected to evaluate sales performance and support the analysis:

-Key metrics include:

 - **Revenue** – Total value of sales generated
 - **Profit** – Revenue minus cost